How to Split Screen in Windows 11

-Increase your productivity by splitting the screen into multiple sections so you can open up to four or six windows simultaneously in Windows 11.
+Increase your productivity by splitting the screen into multiple sections so you can open up to six windows simultaneously in Windows 11.

 Do you often work in multiple apps simultaneously?
 Toggling between them can be confusing, time-consuming, and even, a nightmare too when some app doesn’t play well.
 Thankfully, Windows 11 has a generous solution to boost your multitasking routines with all new Snap Layouts that make it easier than ever to split-screen on your Windows PC.